Landcare Australia a key partner with the 20 Million Trees Program

-What is the 20 Million Trees Programme?
+What is the 20 Million Trees Program?

-The 20 Million Trees Programme is an Australian Government initiative – part of the National Landcare Program – to plant 20 million native trees and understory across Australia to establish healthy, self-sustaining tree-based ecosystems.
-One of the most important factors of any Programme project is that it must improve habitat for native wildlife, including endangered or threatened species and threatened ecological communities.
+The 20 Million Trees Program is part of the Australian Government’s National Landcare Program.
+The aim is to plant 20 million native trees and understory across Australia, establishing healthy, self-sustaining tree-based ecosystems.
+One of the most important factors of any project within the program is improving habitat for native wildlife, including endangered or threatened species, and threatened ecological communities.

 How is Landcare Australia involved?

-Active 20 Million Trees projects
+Some of Landcare Australia’s 20 Million Trees projects include:

 In partnership with Australian Wildlife Conservancy, we are revegetating and enhancing severely degraded Drooping Sheoak Woodlands on the Eyre Peninsula, South Australia.
 This project will provide habitat for the regionally threatened Southern Hairy Nosed Wombat.

 In partnership with Accolade Wines, we are revegetating mallee and river red gum and black box communities to provide habitat and food for the vulnerable regent parrot, also in South Australia.
 We are also contributing to the enhancement of a Ramsar-listed wetland that is of international significance.

 In partnership with Trees for Life SA, we are revegetating 746 hectares of degraded private land and re-establishing a corridor of native revegetation near the River Murray.
 Over 373,000 trees and shrubs will be planted to provide habitat for threatened species, including the regent parrot (eastern), mallee fowl, and southern hairy-nosed wombat.